chiamp/skill-expression-game-analysis/README.md

 	* can calculate this mathematically by finding games that are closest in "distance" in terms of game attributes
 	* can also plot a visualization of the board games to see where they are in the game attribute space

-Data for game attributes of games exist on online databases, but the addition of skill score, skill floor and skill ceiling will give even more information to work with for game designers, and game lovers in general.
+Data on game attributes of games exist on online databases (e.g. [Board Game Geek](https://boardgamegeek.com/)), but the addition of skill score, skill floor and skill ceiling will give even more information to work with for game designers and game lovers in general.

 ### Is it fair to assume that a no-skill player is equivalent to a random player?
 There are technically strategies that perform worst than a random strategy; in the blackjack game for example, a strategy of always hitting would result in always busting and losing.
 As such, if we assume that a no-skill player implements a random strategy, then that would imply that a player that implements the always-hit strategy would have negative skill.

 Intuitively this doesn't make much sense, but we have to draw the line somewhere as to what no-skill strategies are.
 At the most extreme case, we could assign a no-skill strategy as a strategy that gives the lowest possible theoretical win rate in the game (whether that's 0% or something else).
-The reason I chose a random strategy instead, is because I argue that it doesn't take any skill at all to implement a random strategy; whether you're a human just rolling a dice to determine what action to take or you use a random number generator to make moves for you, you don't need any prior experience or knowledge of the game you're playing, so it's trivial to implement a random strategy (like I previously mentioned, the random strategy is game-agnostic, so there's no preparation required to use it).
+The reason I chose a random strategy instead, is because I argue that it doesn't take any skill at all to implement a random strategy; whether you're a human just rolling a dice to determine what action to take or you use a random number generator to make moves for you, you don't need any prior experience or knowledge of the game you're playing, so it's trivial and takes no skill to implement a random strategy.

+This makes using a random strategy as a baseline for calculating skill score advantageous, particularly if we want to calculate the skill scores of a large amount of different games.
+The random strategy is unbiased and game-agnostic and therefore can be applied to any game with no preparation.
+If we were to try to implement a no-skill strategy specific to the game rules of every game instead, it would take much longer and would be inherently biased.

 ### Draws
 With games that allow draws, skill score is still relevant as long as the optimal win rate for player roles are not 0%.
 In the case that they are 0% win rate, we can calculate the skill score using the draw rate instead, assuming that the optimal draw rate is not 0%.
 The skill score would be calculated as follows: